SpongePowered/SpongeDocs/source/users/quick-start.rst

 New Installation
 ----------------

-1. Download the `Sponge server installer <http://www.spongepowered.org>`_.
+1. Download the :doc:`Sponge server installer </../downloads>`.
 2. Either double click the installer to automatically download the required server files, or if you are on the command line or terminal, use ``java -jar installer.jar`` to download the files.

 Existing Forge Server
 ---------------------

-If you already have a Forge server set up, get the `Sponge coremod <http://www.spongepowered.org>`_ and place it into your "mods" folder.
+If you already have a Forge server set up, get the :doc:`Sponge coremod </../downloads>` and place it into your "mods" folder.

 .. note::